 * Fight with Corker overshadows meeting

-* Ryan urges House tax bill by Thanksgiving (Adds Ryan quotes, details on tax plan)
+* Ryan urges House tax bill by Thanksgiving (Adds Trump comment on foreign profits, paragraphs 16-17)

 WASHINGTON, Oct 24 (Reuters) - President Donald Trump headed for talks with Republican senators on Tuesday to try to build consensus for proposed tax cuts in a meeting that was overshadowed by an exchange of insults between the president and one of the lawmakers.

 Trump has asked his fellow Republicans who control Congress to pass a package of tax cuts, including a deep reduction in the corporate income tax, by year's end.